-Attorney General Chris Koster joined a landmark national mortgage settlement in order to bring approximately $195 million to Missouri taxpayers and the state.
+Attorney General Chris Koster joined the landmark national mortgage settlement, the second largest ever obtained by state attorneys general in a joint action, which has brought more than $280 million in relief to Missourians.
 The settlement with Bank of America, Citigroup, JPMorgan Chase, Wells Fargo, and Ally Financial is the largest civil settlement reached by the Attorneys General since the tobacco settlement.

 KEY PROVISIONS OF THE SETTLEMENT